MizzouCreative/mizzoumvc/readme.txt

 * use_framework_stylesheet - set to 'yes' if you want to use the stylesheet from the framework instead of your style.css file; framework assumes 'no'

 == Changelog ==
+= 3.7.2 =
+* Fixes #13 - Fixes Breadcrumbs not working properly when globally set.
 = 3.7.1 =
 * Future compatibility update with changes to baseView.
 Currently experimenting with adding more content blocks into the baseView.
 This update allows for those upcoming change.
 = 3.7.0 =